open-ephys/commutator-docs/source/spi-commutator/user-guide/manual-control.rst

     * If LED feedback function is already disabled, the LED button enables the LED feedback function by being pressed for >0.5 seconds
     * If LED feedback function is already enabled, the LED button disables the LED feedback function by being pressed for any time at all

 ..
-Note:: Manual controls override any ongoing digital controls.
-In other words, digital commands sent when a button is being pressed are ignored and cleared
+Note:: Manual controls override any ongoing remote controls.
+In other words, remote commands sent when a button is being pressed are ignored and cleared